-Music journalist Mike Nicholls has spent the past 40 years interviewing rock stars publications including The Times, Penthouse, Daily Express, Hello! and Evening Standard.
-Now, he’s collated 100 of those interviews into a memoir: ‘My Life with Rock ‘n’ Roll People’; I went along to Kentish Town’s Owl Bookshop to see him promote it.
+Music journalist Mike Nicholls has spent the past 40 years interviewing rock stars for publications including The Times, Penthouse, Daily Express, Hello! and Evening Standard.
+Now, he’s collated 100 of those interviews into a memoir: ‘My Life with Rock ‘n’ Roll People’ and I went along to Kentish Town’s Owl Bookshop to see him promote it.

 It’s hard knowing where to begin so, as this talk took place in north London, let’s begin with musical genius Dave Stewart – a northerner by birth, but who made his name in this part of the world.
 Nicholls’ book transports us back to 1985 and the Accident & Emergency department of the Royal Free Hospital – where Nicholls, nursing broken ribs, having been beaten up by the actor Oliver Reed, bumped into Stewart, prostrate on a stretcher due to a punctured lung.
 The pair had met before, but never under such surreal circumstances.

 “I first met Dave Stewart when The Tourists were shooting the video for ‘So Good to Be Back Home Again’, just after they’d opened Roxy Music’s 1979 comeback tour.
 They endured major label problems – but that worked out for the best, as Dave and Annie went on to form Eurythmics.”

 I didn’t know this, but Eurythmics, who I used to LOVE, recorded much of their early material in Chalk Town, just up the road from this bookshop and not far from where I live.
 Once they went on tour, Nicholls told us, all the top musicians of the time wanted to join them, including Eric Clapton and Bob Dylan.
 Even their backing singers had star quality: remember Fairground Attraction’s front woman Eddi Reader?